the-sumeet/hurlstudio/README.md

 - Multiple requests per file.
 - Response assertion.
 - Env vars support.
-- Standard file format.
-Not coupled with the app.
-We can use the fiels without the desktop app.
+- Requests are stored in Hurl file.
+Hence, not coupled with the app.
+We can use those files without the app as well.

 ## ToDo

 - Convert to SvelteKit.
 - Show editor for env var file.
-- Save UI preferences like selected env, etc.